-The Secretariat-General is the heart of the European Commission as an institution and of its civil service.
-Under the authority of the President, it serves the whole College, oversees the implementation of the European Commission’s political priorities and ensures the collegiality, the consistency, the efficiency and the regularity of the Commission’s action.
+The Secretariat-General is at the heart of the European Commission as an institution and of its civil service.
+Under the authority of the President, it serves the College, oversees the implementation of the Commission’s political priorities, and ensures the collegiality, consistency, efficiency and regularity of the Commission’s action.
 To this end, the Secretariat-General is tasked with a range of policy development, steering and coordination functions, upstream and downstream of the decisions of the Commission, internally and externally.

 - supports the President of the Commission as member of the European Council and participant in Leaders’ meetings and other informal summits;

-- coordinates the Commission’s work on policies with an external or international dimension, including the Union’s external representation as provided for in the Treaties, and supports the President for all Summits with third countries, contacts with international partners and participation in international organisation and fora, notably the United Nations, the G7 and the G20; and acts as the Commission’s interface with the European External Action Service;
+- coordinates the Commission’s work on policies with an external or international dimension, including the Union’s external representation as provided for in the Treaties, and supports the President for all Summits with third countries, contacts with international partners and participation in international organisations and fora, notably the United Nations, the G7 and the G20; and acts as the Commission’s interface with the European External Action Service;